Six Superb Trees for Spring Colour

 The sight of blossom-filled trees lining avenues, or the first magnolia buds bursting into flower in the garden are some of the most joyful signs that spring has arrived.
 By selecting and planting trees that offer stunning spring colour and interest, the natural environment is given an early boost out of its winter dormancy, lifting the spirits of all who see them.

 At Hillier Trees, we grow a huge range of spring-flowering trees to suit every planting situation.
-These are six of my favourite varieties; useful and impressive specimens with varying flowering times from early through to late spring.
+These are six of our favourite varieties; useful and impressive specimens with varying flowering times from early through to late spring.

 Amelanchier lamarckii ‘Robin Hill’